nabill/edo/HappyTravel.Edo.DirectApi/README.md

 2. **Finalization** uses the booking registration from the first step to make a real booking in a supplier's or hotel's system.

     Many inter-system communication errors are possible.
-Even if this request fails, the booking can succeed in the supplier's or hotel's system.
+Even if this request fails, the supplier or hotel might still make the booking.
+Make sure to check the status of bookings that fail at this stage.

 ### Booking failure handling logic